lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+34 heavy literature; 42 light literature; 24 references

+More recent additions to Project Gutenberg are less likely to have this kind of immediate name recognition.
+Looking at the first 100 titles added in 2020, for example, we see titles like “Shafting, Pulleys, Belting and Rope Transmission \[Subtitle: The Power Handbooks Library\]” and “The Archives of Dentistry Vol. 7 No. 12 December 1890.”

+But I don’t want to imply that Project Gutenberg has run out of valuable books to digitize.
+From the lens of expanding the canon, Project Gutenberg has just added “Chains and Freedom \[Subtitle: or, The Life and Adventure of Peter Wheeler, a Colored Man Yet Living\]”

 # ch 2 - gender in databases (13k) #

 Supporting Guillory’s assertion that there simply are fewer women writing in the past, I feel fully justified in reading “Dr.” as a gender marker indicating a male author, even though such a reading is wholly untenable today.